LuChenLab/Malarialipidmetabolism/README.md

 - Final model tuning + performance visualization

 ## 💻 Environment & Dependencies
-The MRS package was developed under R version 4.0.2, and depends on core packages including caretpROC, PRROC, and doParallel, among others.
+The MRS package was developed under R version 4.0.2, and depends on core packages including caret, pROC, PRROC, and doParallel, among others.
 Please refer to the package DESCRIPTION file for a complete list and version requirements.

 ## 🚀 Getting Started